kmahon37/plex-dvr-waker/README.md

     2. Delete all tasks in the folder.
     3. Delete the "Plex DVR Waker" folder.
 2. Delete the folder where you unzipped Plex DVR Waker.
+3. If you installed the .NET Core Runtime, then you may optionally choose to uninstall it also (assuming nothing else is using it).